Commitment scheme: Zero-knowledge proofs

 One particular motivating example is the use of commitment schemes in zero-knowledge proofs.
 Commitments are used in zero-knowledge proofs for two main purposes: first, to allow the prover to participate in "cut and choose" proofs where the verifier will be presented with a choice of what to learn, and the prover will reveal only what corresponds to the verifier's choice.
 Commitment schemes allow the prover to specify all the information in advance, and only reveal what should be revealed later in the proof.

 Second, commitments are also used in zero-knowledge proofs by the verifier, who will often specify their choices ahead of time in a commitment.
 This allows zero-knowledge proofs to be composed in parallel without revealing additional information to the prover.

 Signature schemes

 The Lamport signature scheme is a digital signature system that relies on maintaining two sets of secret data packets, publishing verifiable hashes of the data packets, and then selectively revealing partial secret data packets in a manner that conforms specifically to the data to be signed.
 In this way, the prior public commitment to the secret values becomes a critical part of the functioning of the system.

-Because the Lamport signature system cannot be used more than once (see the relevant article for details), a system to combine many Lamport Key-sets under a single public value that can be tied to a person and verified by others was developed.
-This system uses trees of hashes to compress many published lamport-key-commitments sets into a single hash value that can be associated with the prospective author of later verified data.
+Because the Lamport signature system cannot be used more than once, a system to combine many Lamport key-sets under a single public value that can be tied to a person and verified by others was developed.
+This system uses trees of hashes to compress many published Lamport-key-commitment sets into a single hash value that can be associated with the prospective author of later-verified data.